grahammendick/navigation/NavigationReact/sample/codesplitting/README.md

     npm install
     npm run build

 Then open app.html to see code splitting Navigation in action.
-Open up the Network tab in your browser's dev tools and watch as a JavaScript file request appears when you navigate between views.
+Open up the Network tab in your browser's dev tools and watch as a JavaScript file request appears when you first navigate between views.